-How do you feel about sending your kids back to school in a few weeks?
-Are you ecstatic, anxious, fearful or stressed?
-I overhear a lot of moms remarking about how excited they are to be sending their kids back to school; about getting their peace and quiet back so they can finally read that book, write that book, or just be able to do housework without interruption.
+How do you feel about sending your kids back to school in a week?
+Are you celebrating or are you anxious, fearful and stressed?
+I overhear a lot of moms remarking about how excited they are to be sending their kids back to school; looking forward to getting their peace and quiet back so they can finally read that book, write that book, or just be able to do housework without interruption.
 I remember the days when my kids were very young and it was a blessing just to be able to go to the grocery store alone or spending some quiet time in my bathtub with Calgon.
 Heck, just being able to have a little potty privacy was a relished act.
 Can I get an AMEN?
 So what sets me apart from those who are excited about sending their kiddos back to school?
 Why am I so stressed about it?
-Why are some moms NOT looking forward to kids going back to school?
-Who are they and why are they so stressed about it?
+Who are these moms that are NOT looking forward to kids going back to school and what stresses them out?

 School days tend to be a lot more stressful for moms who work outside the home

-De-stress Tip #1 – Let Your Kiddos Take the Bus
+De-stress Tip #1 – Let your kiddos take the bus if possible

 If this is your child’s first day of school in pre-k or kindergarten you are stressed about it!
 Am I right?
-If your child has been teased or bullied in previous years at school you are worried about it.
-And if you are like me, mother to a child with special needs going back to school, you are stressed!
-When my daughter turned sixteen last summer she indicated she wanted to start taking the bus home from school.
+And if you are like me, mother to a child with special needs going back to school, you are definitely anxious!
+When my daughter turned sixteen four years ago she indicated she wanted to start taking the bus home from school.
 As stressed as I was about that, I decided I could not baby her, coddle her and hover over her.
 She’s autistic but she needs to learn how to be independent and I need to learn to “Let it Go”…okay don’t breakout into song here.
-She actually did quite well at this last year.
-I gave her a key to keep in her backpack (actually attached to her backpack so it wouldn’t get lost).
-For several days we practiced using the key in the front door.
+She actually did quite well at this.
 Something that started out as a struggle soon became a new habit for her and it’s just a new part of her school routine now.
-I was able to add an hour to my workday since both my kids were taking the bus home and now I don’t have to stress about racing through traffic to pick them up after school.
+I was actually able to add an extra hour to my workday since both my kids are taking the bus home and now I don’t have to stress about racing through traffic after work to pick them up after school.

 2 reams of copy paper?